rachel-o-donnell/the-witchs-cauldron/README.md

 ### Remaining Bugs

-REALising at bug #22 that that using # connects to userstories and project boards on the commit messages and not just a refernece for readme.
+Realised at bug #22 that that using # connects to userstories and project boards on the commit messages and not just a refernece for readme.

-override bootstrap styling dropdown menu etc. Order alphabetically

-double submission of form - comments

 ### BUGS found in validation / TESTING